esteban389/java-dataStructures/README.md

 # Java Data structures personal implementation
-This is my own implementation of the most common, and probably basic, data structures using only the java language The DS i will be implementing are the following:
+This is my own implementation of the most common, and probably basic, data structures using only the java language, the DS will only accept int primitives as the data

+The DS i will be implementing are the following:
 * ArrayList
 * LinkedList
 * Stack
 * Queue
 * Hash table
 * Dequeue
 * Graph
 * Binary tree
 * Heap

 The implementation will be made using the Intellji IDE and the java 20 JDK